perforce/p4prometheus/INSTALL.md

 * https://grafana.com/grafana/dashboards/1860 - Node Exporter Full
 * https://grafana.com/grafana/dashboards?search=node%20exporter

 They can be imported from Grafana dashboard management page.

+.
+Dashboard > New > Import

 Alternatively see below for experimental script to create dashboards which is easier to customize.

 See an example of [interpreting Linux prometheus performance metrics](https://brian-candler.medium.com/interpreting-prometheus-metrics-for-linux-disk-i-o-utilization-4db53dfedcfc)

 For Windows see [Windows Installation](#windows-installation) since Windows Exporter is used instead of Node Exporter.

-If first time with Grafana, the default user/pwd: `admin`/`admin`
+If first time with Grafana, the default user/pwd: `admin`/`admin`.
+It will prompt you to create a proper password!

 ### Script to create Grafana dashboard